neftjs/neft/index.coffee.md

 Dict
 ====

-Basics helper which has been made to extends functionalitites of the default JavasScript.
+Basics helper which has been made to extends functionalitites of the default JavaScript.

 It's similar to the Python Dict helper and was designed on it, but brings a little bit more.

 	'use strict'

+	utils = require 'utils'
+	expect = require 'expect'
-	[utils, expect, signal] = ['utils', 'expect', 'signal'].map require
+	signal = require 'signal'

 	module.exports = class Dict